Valie Export: 1960s and 1970s

-Export published “Women’s Art: A Manifesto” in 1972.
-In it, she advocated for women to “speak so that they can find themselves, this is what I ask for in order to achieve a self-defined image of ourselves and thus a different view of the social function of women.”
+Export published "Women's Art: A Manifesto" in 1972.
+In it, she advocated for women to "speak so that they can find themselves, this is what I ask for in order to achieve a self-defined image of ourselves and thus a different view of the social function of women."
 Here Export points out the unjust way that women had been living their lives within the boundaries created by men.
-In this same manifesto, Export also wrote “the arts can be understood as a medium of our self-definition adding new values to the arts. these values, transmitted via the cultural sign-process, will alter reality towards an accommodation of female needs”.
+In this same manifesto, Export also wrote "the arts can be understood as a medium of our self-definition adding new values to the arts. these values, transmitted via the cultural sign-process, will alter reality towards an accommodation of female needs."
 This statement directly related her own work to the progress of empowering women.

-Export's 1973 short film, "Remote, Remote," exemplifies the painful ramifications of the female body conforming to societal standards.
+Export's 1973 short film, Remote, Remote exemplifies the painful ramifications of the female body conforming to societal standards.
 In this piece she digs at her cuticles with a knife for twelve minutes, representing the damage societal beauty standards inflict on the female body.

-Based on the precepts laid out in her 1972 manifesto, Export curated an exhibition of feminist art at the Galerie nachst St. Stepan in Vienna in 1975.
+Based on the precepts laid out in her 1972 manifesto, Export curated an exhibition of feminist art at the Galerie nächst St. Stephan in Vienna in 1975.
 Titled MAGNA.
-Feminism: Art and Creativity, this exhibition “introduced the feminist artist as curator and as contemporary art historian.”
+Feminism: Art and Creativity, this exhibition "introduced the feminist artist as curator and as contemporary art historian."

 1977 saw the release of her first feature film, Unsichtbare Gegner.
 For this film's script, she collaborated with her former partner, Peter Weibel.
 The film follows Anna, a young woman photographer, as she becomes increasingly convinced that the people around her are being taken over by the Hyksos, a hostile alien force.
 Her delusion, the film reveals, is caused by internalized behavioral expectations for herself as a woman that run counter to her true desires.
 However, Invisible Adversaries brought a lot of criticism towards her.
 In an interview she explains that some people actually thought she was cutting up a bird and a mouse where in reality she was not.
 She further explains that a man called Schtabel who writes on a column on a magazine released false information about her piece, even though she contacted him on various occasions.
 She then explains that after bringing a lawsuit against him he was forced to release the letters that were sent to him by Valie Export.